coreyzh2/coreyzh2/README.md

 ## Regression problems.

-### Effectiveness of Toradol on Patient Recovery After Surgery

-This project consists of logistic regression analysis on the effect that Toradol has on patient bed time and pain levels after surgery.
-The source code can be found [here](https://github.com/coreyzh2/coreyzh2/blob/main/Notebooks/ToradolAnalysis.Rmd), and the repository containing all the related files, including the analysis report for this project can found [here](https://github.com/coreyzh2/Ketorolac_Report).

 ### Bubblewrap Production

 This project explores and analyzes a data set containing various factory operating statistics for bubble wrap production.
 The construction of multiple linear regression models is conducted to find the best model in representing bubble wrap production rate.
 The resulting model optimizes the production rate for the factory.
 The source code can be found [here](https://github.com/coreyzh2/coreyzh2/blob/main/Notebooks/BubblewrapProductionProject.Rmd), and the repository containing all the related files, including the analysis report for this project can found [here](https://github.com/coreyzh2/Bubblewrap_project/tree/main).